08 November, 2015

 It was pack-up time at the prestigious Galatasaray High School, and suddenly Istiklal Avenue was swamped with children.
 Founded in 1453, it is Turkey’s oldest high school, and entrance is restricted to the best of the best; this was evident by the well-groomed and disciplined students, even when out of sight of their hard taskmasters.

 Our walk terminated at Taksim Square, the central point of the city, and the hub of its transportation system.
 Taksim or ‘division’ is named after the water distributory system of the late Ottoman era.
 Today, the square houses the famous Republic Monument crafted by the Italian sculptor Pietro Canonica in 1928.
 It portrays Kemal Ataturk and other founders of modern Turkey in heroic poses.
-Statues, as most people might know, are not at all kosher in secular Turkey.
+Statues, as most people might know, are quite common in secular Turkey.

 The square was encircled with the Turkish flags called al-bairak (the red banner), giving the whole area a festive air, even though it was no national day.
 Display of al-bairak is a national fad indulged in with a passion by the Turks.
 During political rallies, mass meetings of activists, and Republic Day celebrations, the square is awash with national flags and banners of all kinds.
 There have been some violent protests in recent times, but we were lucky to find a placid environment to relax after a hectic day.
 The cleanliness of the area was as much a reflection of the efficient municipality, as the discipline and fastidious nature of the Turkish people at large.